patience4711/RPI-APS-inverters/README.md

 ## CHANGELOG
 **version RPI-ECU-v3_9** 18 dec 2023 upgrade archive:
 - fixed an error (panels 0 and 1 of yc600 were swapped).
+- fixed a problem with send zigbee commands on rpi zero 2

 **version RPI-ECU-v3_8** 9 oct 2023 upgrade archive:
 - fixed a bug that confused dcv's for ds3 inverters